awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 **Important**
 As a best practice, use temporary security credentials \(IAM roles\) instead of creating long\-term credentials like access keys, and don't create AWS account root user access keys\.
 We don't recommend generating access keys for your root user, because they allow full access to all your resources for all AWS services, including your billing information\.
 For more information, see [Best Practices for AWS accounts](https://docs.aws.amazon.com/accounts/latest/reference/best-practices.html) in the *AWS Account Management Reference Guide*\.

 Access keys consist of two parts: an access key ID \(for example, `AKIAIOSFODNN7EXAMPLE`\) and a secret access key \(for example, `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`\)\.
-Like a user name and password, you must use both the access key ID and secret access key together to authenticate your requests\.
-Manage your access keys as securely as you do your user name and password\.
+You must use both the access key ID and secret access key together to authenticate your requests\.

 If you still need to use long\-term access keys, you can create, modify, view, or rotate your access keys \(access key IDs and secret access keys\)\.
 You can have a maximum of two access keys\.
-This allows you to rotate the active keys according to best practices\.
+As a [best practice](best-practices.md), rotate the access keys\.
+For more information, see [Rotating access keys](#Using_RotateAccessKey)\.

 When you create an access key pair, save the access key ID and secret access key in a secure location\.
 The secret access key is available only at the time you create it\.
 If you lose your secret access key, you must delete the access key and create a new one\.
 For more details, see [Resetting lost or forgotten passwords or access keys for AWS](id_credentials_access-keys_retrieve.md)\.

 **Important**
+ Manage your access keys securely\.
 Do not provide your access keys to a third party, even to help [find your canonical user ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\.
 By doing this, you might give someone permanent access to your account\.

 **Topics**
 + [Permissions required](#access-keys_required-permissions)